-- 34. The Grantee is responsible for opening a Dedicated Bank Special Account in the financial institution acceptable to the PIU (MHESI). - 35.
-The Dedicated Bank Account of the Grantee is used only for receiving and disbursing of Grant funds.
-Grant funds can be withdrawn from the account solely to cover expenditures set in the Subproject Financial Plan specified in Annex 1 to this Agreement or other purposes stipulated by this Agreement.
+- 38. The Grantee is responsible for opening a Dedicated Bank Special Accounts in the financial institution acceptable to the PIU (MHESI). - 39.
+The Dedicated Bank Accounts of the Grantee are used only for receiving and disbursing of Matching Grant funds and co-financing funds.
+Matching Grant and co-financing funds can be withdrawn from the account solely to cover expenditures set in the Sub-project Financial Plan specified in Annex 1 to this Agreement or other purposes stipulated by this Agreement.